microsoft/mcp-interviewer/README.md

 # mcp-interviewer

-A CLI tool for Model Context Protocol (MCP) Server developers to evaluate their servers' readiness for agentic use-cases.
-Collects server statistics and performs LLM-as-a-judge functional testing of tools.
+A CLI tool to evaluate an Model Context Protocol (MCP) servers' readiness for agentic use-cases.
+Inspects server capabilities and statistics, performs LLM-as-a-judge functional testing of tools, and generates a report.

+## How is this for?

+### Server Developers

+If you are an MCP Server Developer, the `mcp-interviewer` can help you validate the functionality of your server and alert you to any potential issues for downstream clients consuming your server.

+### Users

+Before using an MCP Server, you can interview it to see how it behaves with your LLM.

 ## Quick Start